tomwhite007/rename-angular-component/src/rename-angular-component/suffix-removal/README.md

 - Input suffix: `component`
 - Result: File renamed to `app.ts` with class renamed to `App`
 - All imports and references are updated automatically

+## After Success

+Here are some considerations for next steps after you have successfully removed all your Angular suffixes and patched any namespace collisions:

+- Change the order of the imports to satisfy eslint import-x/order.alphabetize rule after removing the file suffixes
+- Add the following rules to eslint.config.js
+  - '@angular-eslint/component-class-suffix': 'off',
+  - '@angular-eslint/directive-class-suffix': 'off',
+- Remove any schematics that use suffixes from angular.json
+- Update the file names with any suffixes within `include` and `exclude` of the tsconfig files
+- Update the file names with any suffixes in .gitignore
+- Consder leaving a nice review on the VS Code / VSIX Marketplace for the Rename Angular Component extension